25 Incredible Things to Do in Stanley Park Vancouver

 By Bike

 Downtown Vancouver has some bike rental shops close to Stanley Park – mostly around Denman Street.
 Rent a bike by the hour and return to the same spot.
 To reach Stanley Park by bike you can also use the city’s bikeshare program, Mobi.
-There are bike stations throughout the park – check them out on the app before you go.
+There are bike stations throughout the park – check them out on the app before you go with per minute pricing.

 To cycle through the park, you can follow the road which cars take.
 There is a protected and dedicated cycle lane.
 As with cars, this is also one way only.
 To get much better views there is a bike path next to the walking path around the Seawall.
 This is also one way only for bikes.